-- Sun elevation must be above $10^{\circ}$ .
+- Sun elevation must be above 10°.

 - Sun flux must be above a previously recorded threshold during clear sky conditions, given the solar elevation angle.

-- Precipitation must be < 0.08 mm.hr-1 (the sensor resolution). - Wind velocity must be below 6 m/s.
+- Rainfall must be 0 mm.

+- Wind velocity must be below 6 m/s.

 The "All sky dome" application controls dome operations, based on inputs from the "weather station" one, or from manual operation if the "weather station" application is not running.
 To avoid short sunny spells, frequent in the South East of England, activating frequent opening/closing sequences, the opening conditions must be fulfilled for at least 5 min to trigger the actual opening.
 Similarly, the dome closes if any of the observation conditions is not fulfilled for a continuous period of 5 min.
 If rain is detected by a sensor integrated into the dome by the manufacturer, however, closure is immediate.